 “Before all else,” Augustine wrote, “you must live together harmoniously, in one heart and one in soul, on the way to God…Let all of you live together in unity of heart and mind, and honor God in one another.”
 St. Augustine

-VEXP 1000 is the integrating seminar of Caritas Community.
+Syllabus Spring ‘17 VEXP 1000 is the integrating seminar of Caritas Community.
 This one credit seminar aka “Fourth Hour” is connected to your ACS course and has an out-of-class service component.
-We are responding to a call from the ACLAMO to be consistent, trustworthy, reliable and loving assistants at an afterschool program for 1st -8th grade students in Norristown.
+We are responding to a call from the ACLAMO to be consistent, trustworthy, reliable and loving assistants at an afterschool program for 1st -8th grade students at ACLAMO in Norristown.
 ACLAMO serves a in a low-income Latino Community in Norristown PA.

-Through this experience students will explore concepts related to poverty and discrimination as a lived experience and as part of a larger social structure.
-You will have the opportunity to reflect on contemporary social justice issues that affect the families and community served by ACLAMO.
+This course will lead students into critical thinking about important concepts related to poverty and discrimination.
+It will provide students an opportunity to reflect on contemporary societal issues that affect the families and community served by ACLAMO.
 Service Learning is explicitly designed to promote learning about the historical, sociological, cultural, economic and political contexts that underlie the needs or issues the students address in the community.”
 Barbara Jacoby, Service Learning Essential, Josey Bass 2015